thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard
 ```

-The terminal will show if the installations were successfully, and it may indicate the packages were previously installed (turtlesim came with `ros-noetic-desktop-full`).
+The terminal will show if the installations were successful.
+It may indicate the packages were previously installed (turtlesim came with `ros-noetic-desktop-full`).

 ## Turtlesim Testdrive